Supplement: Testing Before July 2026 #

 Key Information: A disadvantage of air core coaxial cable compared to foam or solid dielectric types is that it requires special techniques to prevent moisture in the cable.

 Air core coax has the lowest loss, but that air space can allow moisture to enter and travel along the cable.
 Special sealing techniques are needed.
+The newer pool reframes this to compare foam-dielectric versus solid-dielectric instead.

-Station Equipment and Troubleshooting #
+2022 Pool: Station Equipment #

 Dummy Loads #